The Optometry Admission Test (OAT)

 • Have received financial aid from their school

-When fee waivers are available, you can request one by singing in to your PIN.
+When fee waivers are available, you can request one by signing in to your PIN.

 You will be prompted to select the test for which you are requesting a waiver.
 Select ‘OAT.’

-Do I need a special code or PIN to take the exam?
+Do I need a special code or PIN to take the examination?

 Yes.
 Each OAT examinee will need a unique personal identification number (PIN).
 If you have already applied for the test, a PIN has been assigned to you.
 You will use this PIN to schedule your test date, request your test scores and perform all other steps related to OAT.